Personal data protection

 a.
 General Data Protection Regulation (GDPR)

 Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation), became applicable in May 2018.
 The rules aim to protect all EU citizens from privacy and data breaches in an increasingly data-driven world, while creating a clearer and more consistent framework for businesses.
-The rights enjoyed by citizens include a clear and affirmative consent for their data to be processed and the right to receive clear and understandable information about it; the right to be forgotten: a citizen can ask for his/her data to be deleted; the right to transfer data to another service provider (e.g. when switching from one social network to another); and the right to know when data has been hacked.
+The rights enjoyed by citizens include the requirement for clear and affirmative consent for their data to be processed and the right to receive clear and understandable information about it; the right to be forgotten: citizens can ask for their data to be deleted; the right to transfer data to another service provider (e.g. when switching from one social network to another); and the right to know when data has been hacked.
 The new rules apply to all companies operating in the EU, even those based outside it.
 Furthermore, corrective measures can be imposed, such as warnings and orders, or fines on firms that break the rules.
-On 24 June 2020, the European Commission presented a report on the evaluation and review of the regulation[1].

 b.
 The Data Protection Law Enforcement Directive